dukelink/Baseramp/README.md

 ### What more is planned for the initial release?

+* Fully generalized graph-over-SQL data model

 * Notes formatting, probably using markdown format

-* APIs to integrate and migrate data from popular cloud services
+* APIs to integrate and migrate data from popular online services

 * Data caching on mobile devices to support offline usage